renliangfeng/sail4j-iiq-idn/README.md

 - Import the project directory into Eclipse (or Intellij) as a Maven project.

 # Use Sail4j to develop Rule
+## Sail4j Annotations
--  You develop your IIQ or IDN Rule in a standard Java class but use Sail4j annotations to describe Rule.
+You develop your IIQ or IDN Rule in a standard Java class but use Sail4j annotations to describe Rule.

+Annotations are used to control how the rule should be generated.
+There are 3 annotations available for use:
+- **SailPointRuleName**

+  Class level annotation.
+You use this to define the rule name, rule type, referencedRules etc.
+- **SailPointRuleMainBody**

+  Method level annotation.
+Use this annotation to indicate the code inside this method will be used as the main body of the Rule.
+- **IgnoredBySailPointRule**

+  Method and field level annotation.
+Use this annotation to indicate the field or method should not be included when the Rule is generated.

 Here is an example:

  		package com.demo.rule;